greedyknapsack/Tempo/README.md

 ### Definition

-Data subsetting creates a small but representative portion of data from a large database for testing or development.
+Data subsetting creates a smaller, useful part of big data for development or testing.

-### Field Challenges
+### Scenario/Challenges Solved

-* Defining subset rules that preserve data integrity
-* Maintaining relational links across multiple tables
-* Avoiding data leaks when subsetting from sensitive datasets
-* Handling subsets in distributed or cloud databases
-* Scaling subsetting for large and complex schemas
+* Full data is too large for test environments.
+* Only specific records are required for test cases.
+* Sensitive data needs to be left out.
+* Testing needs to run faster on smaller datasets.
+* Storage and performance limits in lower environments.

 ### Effective COTS Tools

 * Delphix
+* CA Test Data Manager
 * Informatica Subset

+### Steps

+* Define Subset Rules: Set filters and conditions to select records.
+* Extract Data: Retrieve the required data from the source system.
+* Maintain Data Relationships: Keep referential links between tables.
+* Apply Masking (Optional): Hide sensitive info if required.
+* Deliver Subset: Load the subset into the test environment.
+* Validate Subset: Ensure correctness and usefulness of subset.

+### Benefits

+* Saves storage and speeds up testing
+* Reduces load time and resource usage
+* Supports specific test scenarios
+* Protects privacy with focused data
+* Enables parallel team testing

+---

+## **4. Data Masking**

+### Definition

+Data masking hides real sensitive data by replacing it with fake but realistic values.

+### Types of Data Masking

+* Static Masking
+* Dynamic Masking
+* Deterministic Masking
+* Random Masking
+* Format-Preserving Masking
+* Encryption-Based Masking

+### Scenario/Challenges Solved

+* Personal data must be hidden in non-production environments.
+* Third-party testers should not see real customer data.
+* Cloud environments require masked data to avoid leaks.
+* Developers need realistic but safe data for testing.
+* Compliance laws like GDPR and HIPAA must be followed.

+### Effective COTS Tools

+* Delphix
 * CA Test Data Manager
+* Informatica Data Masking

-### Formal Steps
+### Steps

-1. **Subset Rule Definition** – Define filtering conditions or target records
-2. **Data Extraction** – Extract only the necessary rows from the source
-3. **Referential Integrity Check** – Ensure related tables/data stay valid
-4. **Data Masking (Optional)** – Hide sensitive fields as needed
-5. **Data Delivery** – Move the subset to the target environment
-6. **Subset Validation** – Verify that subset is accurate and complete
+* Identify Sensitive Fields: Select columns with private or personal data.
+* Choose Masking Type: Pick masking technique suitable for the field.
+* Set Masking Rules: Define how each field will be masked.
+* Apply Masking: Run masking logic on selected data.
+* Validate Results: Check if data is masked correctly and remains usable.
+* Use in Testing: Move masked data into test environments.

 ### Benefits

-* Speeds up testing with smaller datasets
+* Prevents data breaches and misuse
-* Reduces storage and resource usage
+* Meets legal and audit requirements
-* Maintains data integrity in tests
+* Allows safe sharing of data
-* Improves test performance
-* Ensures data privacy and security
+* Keeps format and structure for testing
+* Reduces risks in outsourced and cloud testing

 ---

+## **5. Combined Flow Summary**

+* TDM manages the full process of test data creation and delivery.
+* Data Profiling checks data quality before it is used.
+* Data Subsetting extracts a small, meaningful portion of data.
+* Data Masking secures the data by hiding sensitive fields.
+* Together, they provide fast, safe, and accurate test data for software development and testing.

+---

-Let me know if you'd like this packaged into a report or presentation format!
+Let me know if you’d like this exported to **Word or PDF** format.